-Google might look at the locations of different sections on a page by using a crawling program that does a pseudo rendering of a page see where content on the page is located.
-Those locations could have semantic meaning based on their locations, such that, for example, links in a main content area might carry more weight than links in a footer on the page.
+Google might look at the locations of different sections on a page by using a crawling program that does a pseudo rendering of a page to see where content on the page is located.
+Those locations could have semantic meaning based on their locations, such that, for example, links in the main content area might carry more weight than links in a footer on the page.

-While Google has been introducing labels for different kinds of content for web publishers such as recipe or rating schema, they’ve created an Attribute Correlation Statistics Database powered by labels found on tables on the Web that enables them to do things like create labels for table columns that might be missing table headers with attribute labels.
+While Google has been introducing labels for different kinds of content for web publishers such as recipe or rating schema, they’ve created an Attribute Correlation Statistics Database powered by labels found on tables on the Web that enables them to do things like creating labels for table columns that might be missing table headers with attribute labels.

 Are you paying enough attention to the semantic structures on Web pages?